alicepergatta/KisosvetV2/README.md

 - [] add external antenna for ESP8266
 - [] Write logic for manual control by encoders and buttons

+## Folders & files description

+- stm32 - Keil & STM32CubeMX projects
+  I'm using C and C++ in this project.
+- schematic - Splan schematic project
+  Splan is pretty easy tool for drawing schematic
+  * [] learn a better software
+- schematic-png - Schematic in PNG images
+- esp8266 - code for esp8266
+- documentation - Everything you need to understand how it works and "how can i make something similar"
+- Photos - photos of project realization, currently there are prototype photos

 ## FAQ

+**Q**:
+**A**: